-In this briefing, Teresa Petralia explores the newly-elected Meloni government, its implications on abortion rights, and the international stakes at play.
+In this briefing, Teresa Petralia, a 3rd-year BSc Politics student, explores the newly-elected Meloni government, its implications on abortion rights, and the international stakes at play.
 This article was edited by Sumru Nur Elden, Bluebird Co-Editor.

 Event profile and background